 Dan Brown attacks the divinity of Christ, not in saying that Christ was married, but in saying that the doctrine of Christ's divinity was invented by the Church.
 If Christ was married, the implications for His divinity are minimal.
 To be married is not a sin; Christ would still be sinless.
 Perhaps the idea that marriage would defile Christ comes from notions surrounding the reason for a virgin birth, and notions of a sinful nature of sex which come from that; where some say that Mary had to be a virgin for Christ to be sinless.
 But that doesn't follow, since Mary herself was a sinner and Jesus would have inherited her DNA.
 (We cannot deny that He did, since I think that denies His humanity.)
 The reason for the virgin birth is, I think, simply a miraculous sign to show that Jesus is both God and man, and we don't need to conclude that it was necessary for that to be true.

 Just about every miracle that Jesus performed had some meaning to teach us something about Himself.
 He didn't just turn water into wine in order to impress people, or heal the blind because He could.
 These things were done to the physical things of this world to teach us about what Christ is able to do with the spiritual things of this world.
 He gives us “eyes to see”; that is, He opens up our understanding of who God is.
 Much of the Bible is like this, where things have a symbolic meaning.
 Marriage is one of those things.
 The Church, for example, is called “The Bride of Christ” to teach us about the kind of relationship Christ has with His people, the Church.
 If much of what Christ did was symbolic, then His marriage to a woman like Mary would have been used to teach spiritual truths to us.
-It seems unthinkable to me that with marriage being so strong a metaphor as it is in the Bible, that if Jesus' was actually married, this relationship would have been referred to over and over throughout the New Testament.
+It seems unthinkable to me that mention of Jesus' marriage would not be referred to frequently in the Bible.
+With marriage being so strong a metaphor as it is in the Bible, if Jesus was actually married, this relationship would have been referred to over and over throughout the New Testament.

 I feel a divine jealousy for you, for I betrothed you to one husband, to present you as a pure virgin to Christ.
 (2 Corinthians 11:2)